hien-cao/Game-online-shop/README.md

 * The name of the game must be unique
 * The URL must be unique and valid (simple validation with Django)

 Games are added and modified with a a simple form.
-It is not possible to remove games as this would require us to take into account the balance of the accounts and that is something we are not interested in.
+Deletion of games is only possible if a game has not yet been purchased.
+Deletion is done via a simple delete button.
+If games were deletable, even if they had been purchased, it would require us to take into account the balance of the accounts and that is something we are not interested in.

 #### Statistics